Guides

 Anti-Bacterial

-There are some terpenes out there that are believed to have antibacterial and antifungal properties.
-One of the terpenes that may have antibacterial properties is limonene.
+Some terpenes have antibacterial and antifungal properties, such as One of the terpenes that may have antibacterial properties is limonene.
 This terpene, and various others, may be able to effectively kill both bacteria and fungus, therefore potentially preventing bacterial and fungal infections from taking hold in your body.

 Anti-Inflammatory